-Recommendation 3 -Develop clear, measurable goals and actions for future plan implementation

-Highly recommended that the next watershed plan define a strategy to identify the top resource priorities, identify clear measurable goals and actions, and develop metrics to measure progress
+Recommendation 3 -Develop clear, measurable goals and actions for future plan implementation Highly recommended that the next watershed plan define a strategy to identify the top resource priorities, identify clear measurable goals and actions, and develop metrics to measure progress

-Commissioner Welch noted that the 2021 Performance Assessment should guide development of the plan, specifically with regard to focusing BCMWC's efforts on critical resource-improvement and flood-risk-mitigation priorities.
-He suggested that the committee may wish to have Minnehaha Creek Watershed District staff again present MCWD's structure for focusing and being responsive to emerging needs and opportunities.
+Commissioner Welch requested that more details on the results of the 2021 Performance Assessment be brought to a future meeting.
+He noted that during development of the 2015 Plan, the Commission should have taken more time to determine the best mechanism for implementing key priorities.
+He recommended that Minnehaha Creek Watershed District (MCWD) staff present to the committee regarding their programs for working with communities and implementing large, impactful projects and programs.
+He noted that MCWD focuses on priority areas and can respond to opportunities.
 He indicated that the Commission should have a robust and meaningful assessment of water resources issues such as pollutant loading and flooding and determine the best ways to address those issues.
 He said the 2025 watershed plan should be "a plan rather than a list of ideas."